voytech/tabulate/README.md

 }

 ```
-Then You need to implement this marker attribute togheter with DSL API extension function and attribute render operation to instruct 3rd party Apache Poi API how to render this attribute.
+After creating factory - You need to implement particular attribute together with DSL API extension function and attribute render operation to instruct 3rd party Apache Poi API on how to proceed.

 ```kotlin
 data class MarkerCellAttribute(val text: String) : CellAttribute<MarkerCellAttribute>() {